npatsiatzis/bcd_bin_conv/README.md

 - conversion based on the double dabble algorithm
 - purely combinational implementation that can be pipelined appropriately for timing considerations
 - CoCoTB testbench for functional verification
+	- $make
+- CoCoTB-test unit testing to exercise the CoCoTB tests across a range of values for the generic parameters
+    - $  SIM=ghdl pytest -n auto -o log_cli=True --junitxml=test-results.xml --cocotbxml=test-cocotb.xml